RajeshSiraskar-PhD/Research_Article_REINFORCE/README.md

 ------------------------------------
 ### R2-7-19:

-Future aras!
+Future areas: 4 add: Multi-agent, Multi-obj and Offline RL and Meta-RL (learning to learn)

 	"In addition to the discussion so far, the majority of the work in this survey addresses single agent RL.
 Multi- Objective Reinforcement Learning (MORL), (3) offline RL, where agents must generalize to an real world environment from a static dataset of experiences ie PHM datasets"